Education empowers people

 We are grateful for the educators of Iron County.

-Our children are (or will be) alumni of Cedar High School, Cedar Middle, and Iron Springs Elementary.
+Our children are alumni of Cedar High School, Cedar Middle, and Iron Springs Elementary.

 Teachers, coaches, and counselors have helped shape our children.